 If you've been around Popup Chinese for a while you'll know we're huge fans of Andy Lau and Tony Leung.
 Which gives us another reason to like this song.
 In addition to starring in the film both of these great actors are contributing lead vocals here.
 So grab your headphone and listen up.

-February 18, 2009
+said on February 18, 2009

 Great film.
 If you haven't seen get a copy asap and watch it right away.
 You won't regret it.

-February 18, 2009
+said on February 18, 2009

 True.
 I actually thought The Departed was better (I like Leo) but the original is very solid cinema.
 Sadly, the same cannot be said for the two sequels.
 I think I actually fell asleep during the third movie.

-February 19, 2009
+said on February 19, 2009

 Good to know they aren't worth a late night film session.
 One of the film channels here have been showing them late at night recently but reading this I won't waste any sleep over them.